-parati

 We are primary We pay your claims as if there is no Medicare

+we are primary we pay your claims as it there is no inedicate

 coverage.

 Medicare is primary We calculate the amount we would pay if

 there were no Medicare coverage.
 If the

 Medicare payment is equal to or more than

 what we would pay, we make no payment.
 If

 Medicare paid less than what we would pay,

 we pay the difference between our payment

 and the Medicare payment.